JessicaJohnBritto/QOSF_Cohort6/blog/blog.md

 the circuit will increase in depth.

 The use of multiple frameworks can complicate the actual applications that we want to explore with quantum computing.
-Using the QBraid-SDK environment, a Python toolkit for cross-framework abstraction, transpilation, and execution of quantum programs on hardware and simulators, facilitated the implementation of multiple quantum frameworks.
+Using the qBraid-SDK environment, a Python toolkit for cross-framework abstraction, transpilation, and execution of quantum programs on hardware and simulators, facilitated the implementation of multiple quantum frameworks.
 Also, it facilitates the connection with AWS quantum services.
+In the diagram shown above, we can observe the workflow used in the project where qBraid offered a unified platform to work with multiple frameworks.

 ![Image](open_systes.png)
 *Workflow used to simulated the Collisional and Markovian reservoir model using the qbraid-SDK*